 Her research would be helpful to the investigation and utilization of natural resources.
 She has been the Primary Investigator (PI) in 15 projects such as the funds from National Natural Science Foundation of China (NSFC), National High Technology Research and Development Program ("863"Program) of China, Project of National Key Technology Research and Development Program for The 12th Five-year Plan, National Program on Key Basic Research Project (973 Program).
 More than 100 research papers of Dr. Haixia Chen have been published, and 73 of the papers are published on SCI/SCIE journals with Haixia Chen being the first author or correspondence author.
 She has participated in 8 published books.
 35 Chinese patents have been applied and 17 of them were authorized.
 Her papers on the study of bioactive polysaccharides have been cited by many researchers around the world and the citation frequency reached 2200 times in SCI database with H index of 25.
 One of her paper has been cited more than 225 times at the end of April 2019.
 She has been the editorial board member of some journals such as EC Pharmacology and Toxicology, Journal of Food Safety & Quality, Pharmarceutical Journal of Chinese People’s Liberationl Armay.
 She has also been the reviewer of NSFC, MOST and MOE and many international journals and Chinese journals such as Frontiers in Pharmacology, Food Chemistry, Carbohydrate Polymers, International Journal of Biological Macromolecules, Food research international, Journal of Agricultural and Food Chemistry etc.

-The research of the Chen group is focused on synthesis of biomaterials and development of modern separation and analysis technology.
-In particular, efforts include a) development of different methods to control the morphology and pore structure of the HPLC stationary phase, b) design mixed-mode chromatography (MMC) according to the structure of analytes and investigation into their mechanism, and c) exploitation of magnetic separation technology in the purification of biological samples.
-Additionally, efforts are extended towards chiral analysis of pharmacological compounds, including synthesis of chiral stationary phase of HPLC, and optimization of separation and identification methods in HPLC and LC-MS.
+The research of Prof. Chen's group is focused on synthesis of biomaterials and development of modern separation and analysis technology.
+In particular, efforts include a) Development of mixed-mode chromatography stationary phases according to the structure of analytes. b) Design novel chiral stationary phases to establish “single-column detection technology” to improve the quality control efficiency of chiral drugs, and investigate the chiral separation mechanism by molecular simulation and chiral nuclear magnetic resonance. c) Exploitation of magnetic separation technology in the purification of biological samples.
+Additionally, efforts are extended towards control the morphology and pore structure of silica microspheres, and to optimize HPLC and LC-MS separation and identification methods for complex samples.

 Our research is focused on developing and implementing proteomic strategies to gain new insights into the molecular mechanisms of diseases, especially cancer.
 The topics we are interested about are listed below.